 *Yes I know that narwhals aren't magical creatures but they look pretty magical so it kinda' counts.

-A personal project to celebrate International Women's Day 2016!
+What began as a personal project to celebrate International Women's Day 2016, ended up being a series that carried on into 2017!
 Being or doing things "like a girl" is not a sign of weakness - we are powerful and magical beings that deserve recognition.
+I'll be constantly adding to it!

 Halloween isn't just a day, it's a season, and I celebrated by doing a series of Halloween-inspired pieces.
 Here I focused more on illustrative lettering (sometimes leaning more on illustration).